saichand44/Vehicle-State-Estimation/README.md

 ### 1.1.
 Vehicle State Initialization

-The **vehicle state** at each time step consists of position, velocity, and orientation (parameterized by a unit quaternion); the inputs to the **motion model** are the IMU specific force and angular rate measurements.
+The **vehicle state** at each time step consists of position, velocity, orientation (parameterized by a unit quaternion), imu acceleration bias, imu angular velocity bias; the inputs to the **motion model** are the IMU specific force and angular rate measurements.

 | Description      | Equation |
 | ---------------- | -------- |